Quick/Nimble/README.md

 ## Swift Error Handling

-If you're using Swift 2.0 or newer, you can use the `throwError` matcher to check if an error is thrown.
+You can use the `throwError` matcher to check if an error is thrown.

-Note:
-The following code sample references the `Swift.Error` protocol.
-This is `Swift.ErrorProtocol` in versions of Swift prior to version 3.0.

 ```swift
 // Swift